 As I’ve mentioned a few times throughout this review, the best scuba fins are those that are right for a given dive scenario.
 These are the criteria I use, however, when looking for fins for myself, and I tend to apply them regardless of where or how I’m diving:

-- Medium-length blade: Longer blades, as a general rule, are more powerful, but because I travel so often and because I also like to use my fins for snorkeling, I tend to opt for something medium length (25inches or so).
+Longer blades, as a general rule, are more powerful, but because I travel so often and because I also like to use my fins for snorkeling, I tend to opt for something medium length (25 inches or so).

-- Full foot fins: I like full foot fins because they’re easier to travel with, most of my diving and snorkeling (though not all) is in warm water, and you don’t need neoprene booties to use them comfortably.
-Open-heel is more appropriate for shore dives and tend to be the style you find on more powerful fins, however.
+I like full foot fins because they’re better travel fins, most of my diving and snorkeling (though not all) is in warm water, and you don’t dive booties to use them comfortably.
+An open heel blade type is more appropriate for shore diving and tend to be the style you find on more powerful fins, however.

 Reasons To Bring Your Own Gear When Traveling